-- 613.6.1 The start referee makes the decisions after consultation with the Jury (according to 613.6.2 and 613.6.3) and must record the start numbers and names of competitors who were not allowed to start because of late appearance, or who were allowed to start provisionally. - 613.6.2 In the case of fixed start intervals, the delayed competitors may start at the fixed interval after he has reported to the start referee, in accordance with the decision of the Jury.
-The start referee informs the Jury as to when (after which start number) a delayed competitor is starting. - 613.6.3 In the case of irregular start intervals, the delayed competitor will start according to art.
+- 613.6.1 The Start Referee makes the decisions after consultation with the Jury (according to 613.6.2 and 613.6.3) and must record the start numbers and names of competitors who were not allowed to start because of late appearance, or who were allowed to start in spite of late appearance, or who were allowed to start provisionally. - 613.6.2 In the case of fixed start intervals, the delayed competitors may start at the fixed interval after he has reported to the Start Referee, in accordance with the decision of the Jury.
+The Start Referee informs the Jury as to when (after which start number) a delayed competitor is starting. - 613.6.3 In the case of irregular start intervals, the delayed competitor will start according to art.
 805.3.
-The start referee informs the Jury as to when (after which start number) a delayed competitor is starting.
+The Start Referee informs the Jury as to when (after which start number)

+a delayed competitor is starting.